4.1 Global Internet

 The fact that the Internet has a discernible structure can be used to our advantage as we tackle the problem of scalability.
 In fact, we need to deal with two related scaling issues.
 The first is the scalability of routing.
 We need to find ways to minimize the number of network numbers that get carried around in routing protocols and stored in the routing tables of routers.
 The second is address utilization—that is, making sure that the IP address space does not get consumed too quickly.

 Throughout this book, we see the principle of hierarchy used again and again to improve scalability.
 We saw in the previous chapter how the hierarchical structure of IP addresses, especially with the flexibility provided by Classless Interdomain Routing (CIDR) and subnetting, can improve the scalability of routing.
 In the next two sections, we'll see further uses of hierarchy (and its partner, aggregation) to provide greater scalability, first in a single domain and then between domains.
-Our final subsection looks at the emerging standards for IP version 6, the invention of which was largely the result of scalability concerns.
+Our final subsection looks at IP version 6, the invention of which was largely the result of scalability concerns.

 As a first example of using hierarchy to scale up the routing system, we'll examine how link-state routing protocols (such as OSPF and IS-IS) can be used to partition a routing domain into subdomains called areas.
 (The terminology varies somewhat among protocols—we use the OSPF terminology here.)
 By adding this extra level of hierarchy, we enable single domains to grow larger without overburdening the routing protocols or resorting to the more complex interdomain routing protocols described later.